ajroach42/ajroach42.github.io/_posts/2018-01-08-a-modern-office-with-vintage-hardware.md

 **TV Transmitter** This one might not be legal where you live, so be careful.
 You can mostly DIY it with instructions from [AntiqueRadio.org](https://antiqueradio.org/HomeTVTransmitter.htm)

+## Serial Terminals

+### What?
+This is a quick rundown of the software that we would run on a modern machine that older machines would interface with while acting as a serial terminal.
+This could also be done with a traditional serial terminal like the one pictured here.
+The point of this section is mostly to demonstrate how much of your day-to-day activities can be acomplished from a unix commandline.

+### Why?

+It may seem silly to simply use an old computer to connect to another computer and run applications on that other computer, but I think that many of the computers on this list have enough going for them on their own (long battery life, sunlight readable screens, interesting formfactors, surprising speed) to merit using them in just that fashion.
+Plus, the needs of a large number of vintage computers can be met by a single terminal server, and wireless adapters exist.

+If you're unfamiliar, the Unix/Linux command line is a surprisingly robust platform, that is very tollerant of being accessed in a variety of unusual ways.
+It takes some configuring and there is a learning curve, but once you're comfortable, you can get an astounding amount of work done.

+### How?

+Lets revist my original list of tasks, and break each one of them out over a serial terminal.
+Keep in mind that every machine on this list will have access to these applications over a wireless connection, so later when we are rating the various merits of the individual machines, we will lump their ability to do all of these tasks via Serial connection in to a single score.

+Writing:

+Email:

+Live Chat:

+Research:

+Graphic Design:

+Publishing:

+Development:

+Data entry:

+Calendar:

+Music:

+Mastodon:

+books:

+movies:

+podcasts:

+SSH/RDP/VNC:

+todo list:

+games (playing):

+Games (writing):

 ## Apple IIc